OmniSharp/omnisharp-vim/README.md

 Simple syntax error highlighting is automatically performed when saving the current buffer.

 To use the other features, you'll want to create key bindings for them.
-See the example vimrc for more info.
+See the example vimrc below for more info.

+### Other useful tools

+- [grunt-init-csharpsolution](https://github.com/nosami/grunt-init-csharpsolution) Useful for quickly creating a C# solution with a couple of projects.
+Easily adaptable.
+- [WarmUp](https://github.com/chucknorris/warmup/issues) Same as above, but it didn't work for me on OSX when I tried.
+- [OpenIDE](https://github.com/continuoustests/OpenIDE) Lots of uses.
+I use it for creating new project files and generating classes with the namespace and class pre-populated.
+It's very extensible.

 ##Configuration